 Your leagues provide some of the most exciting golf tournaments around.
 You’ll play challenging rounds, meet fellow Members and, with any luck, win some great prizes.

-Today, the MGA is comprised of about 320 full golf Members of Ford’s Colony Country Club.
+The MGA is comprised of about 300 full golf Members of Ford’s Colony Country Club.
 It is a diverse group of golfing enthusiasts with a range of reasons for being members of the MGA.
 You can count on a game with the MGA, meet new friends or compete for prizes, whatever your objective.
 The MGA serves the membership and the community of Ford’s Colony.

-Except for a few dates, the MGA 18 organizes daily play on Monday, Wednesday and Friday throughout the year.
-All you have to do is sign up 24 hours in advance to get a game.
-Several special tournaments, as well as the Monthly Stroke Play, are organized during the golfing year March – November.
-Additionally, home and away matches on a sign-up basis are scheduled against other golf clubs, and eligible MGA golfers are encouraged to participate on the Ford’s Colony Interclub – Williamsburg Cup Team.
-A tournament which is worth special mention is the Olde Towne Medical & Dental Center Challenge, a golf tournament for charity that has raised a cumulative total of over $680,000 for the medical center, which serves the needs of those who are unable to pay for such services.
+Except for a few dates, the MGA organizes daily play on Monday, Wednesday and Friday throughout the year.
+All you have to do is sign up 48 hours in advance to get a game.
+Several special tournaments, as well as the Monthly Stroke Play, are organized during the golfing year March-November.
+Additionally, home and away matches on a sign-up basis are scheduled against other golf clubs, and eligible MGA golfers are encouraged to participate on the Ford’s Colony Interclub-Williamsburg Cup Team.
+A tournament which is worth special mention is the Old Towne Medical and Dental Center Challenge, a golf tournament for charity that has raised a cumulative total of over $1 million for the medical center, which serves the needs of those who are unable to pay for such services.